FBrockmeyer/dwdaccess/README.md

 |:--------------|:-------|
 | 2023-08-19    | TRUE   |

-Note `shifted_start` is an auxiliary variable and slightly misleading in terms of interpretation.
+Note. `shifted_start` is an auxiliary variable and slightly misleading in terms of interpretation.
 Due to the shift, we need to add one day to the date under `shifted_start`:

 ``` r
 example |>